 UK Royal Navy Acquires Latest Generation REMUS 100s

-/EIN News/ -- MCLEAN, Va., Sept.
-21, 2022 (GLOBE NEWSWIRE) -- Global defense and technologies partner HII (NYSE: HII) announced today the delivery of three REMUS 100s unmanned underwater vehicles (UUVs) to the United Kingdom’s Royal Navy.
+MCLEAN, Va., Sept.
+21, 2022 (GLOBE NEWSWIRE) -- Global defense and technologies partner HII HII announced today the delivery of three REMUS 100s unmanned underwater vehicles (UUVs) to the United Kingdom's Royal Navy.
 The new systems bring enhanced endurance and the latest generation of sensors and payloads, allowing for increased data quality and mission efficiency.

 "We're proud to continue our longstanding partnership with the U.K. Royal Navy," said Duane Fotheringham, president of the Unmanned Systems business group at HII's Mission Technologies division.
 "Our newest REMUS 100s will bolster their existing fleet with increased capability for the U.K.'s subsea autonomous operations."